ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

     // The CSS transition is also 1 second, so they will smoothly cross-fade. setInterval(changeTopRightImage, 1000);
   } else {
-    console.warn("No PNG images found in /assets/images/clients/ for the dynamic top-right background.");
+    // Updated warning message to reflect the correct path console.warn("No PNG images found in /assets/images/ for the dynamic top-right background.");
   }
 </script>